caprica/reactive-gridfs/README.md

 This small project shows how to use Spring Boot, Spring Web Flux, MongoDB and GridFS to implement a simple web-service for file uploads and downloads.

-This example does *not* deal with GridFS buckets.

 ## Running the application

 This is a standard Spring Boot application, the main class is `ReactiveGridFSApplication`.